openSUSE/news-o-o/_posts/2010-07-10-opensuse-weekly-news-131-is-out.markdown

      "Our good friend and contributor Lee "oldcpu" Matheson did a  nice screencast of the very lightweight LXDE desktop on openSUSE 11.3  RC1.
-     LXDE on openSUSE is quite an interesting undertaking, as it  was completely pushed, driven and implemented by members of our  community, without a single minute being spent on time sponsored by  NovellÂ ;) Andrea Florio did most of the work and lead the charge from  the beginning, so kudos to him as well."
+     LXDE on openSUSE is quite an interesting undertaking, as it  was completely pushed, driven and implemented by members of our  community, without a single minute being spent on time sponsored by  Novell ;) Andrea Florio did most of the work and lead the charge from  the beginning, so kudos to him as well."